bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

   // Upon retries of Fetch requests that cannot be completed within a single RPC,
   // clients *SHOULD* provide the same value for subsequent requests as the
-  // original, to simplify combining the request with the previous attempt. google.protobuf.Timestamp oldest_content_accepted = 3;
+  // original, to simplify combining the request with the previous attempt.
+  //
+  // If unset, the client *SHOULD* accept content of any age. google.protobuf.Timestamp oldest_content_accepted = 3;

   // The URI(s) of the content to fetch.
 These may be resources that the server can